wietzesuijker/alertzarr/README.md

    - STAC Item: see path logged in the run summary.
    - Run summaries: `local/run_reports/<run_id>.json` (or the directory passed via `--report-dir`).

+## Run from GitHub Actions

+Use the `Demo AlertZarr` workflow (`.github/workflows/demo.yml`) to execute the same steps on a GitHub-hosted runner.
+Trigger it via **Actions → Demo AlertZarr → Run workflow**, choose a sample alert, and download the uploaded `alertzarr-run-report` artifact for the resulting summary JSON.

 ## Next Steps
 - Replace sample alerts with live API polling and webhook integrations.
 - Swap the conversion stub with real `eopf-geozarr` workflows and Argo templates.